emesonsantana/ActiveJob-Cron/README.md

 ## Contributing

+- More feature
+- More documentation
+- More tests

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/active_job-cron.
+Bug reports and pull requests are welcome on GitHub at https://github.com/st0012/active_job-cron.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License